rybalkinsd/atom/lecture10/presentation/PITCHME.md

 ---
 ## Concurrency in different languages
-First let's look at how MM is implemented in other languages and in Java.
+Let's look at how MM is implemented in other languages and in Java.
 Many languages have no default concurrency support (does not have **Memory Model**)
 - c (concurrency provided by **pthreads** library)
 - c++ (before C++11)